Fiat still keen to buy Opel - paper

-MILAN Fiat FIA.MI Chief Executive Sergio Marchionne is ready to buy General Motors' (GM) (GM.N) European subsidiary if GM's alliance with France's Peugeot (PEUP.PA) dissolves, Italian daily Il Sole-24 Ore reported, without citing sources.
+MILAN Oct 5 Fiat Chief Executive Sergio Marchionne is ready to buy General Motors' (GM) European subsidiary if GM's alliance with France's Peugeot dissolves, Italian daily Il Sole-24 Ore reported, without citing sources.

 Opel, GM's European arm, has been a huge drag on the U.S. company's performance, prompting analysts to call for its disposal.